 You may be a great writer, but what does that do for your writing career if you don’t have clients?
 Even for an amateur, you don’t have to look far.
 Most companies are active online, and there will always be one or two who can use your services as a copywriter.
 But by far the most effective place to look is online job listings specifically tailored to freelancers.

 Before simply replying to every job ad that you find interesting, make sure that you know how to get your application read.
 People who post job ads receive dozens of replies every day.

 I once used Craigslist to find freelance writers, and I ended up with 150 resumes in 7 days.
-It takes recruiters between 10 to 20 seconds to determine whether or not to allot more time to reading your resume and perusing writing samples.
+It takes recruiters between 10 to 20 seconds to determine whether or not to allow more time to read your resume and perusing writing samples.
 For this reason, you need to make your application stand out more than a high school student applying to Harvard.